 Once the tournament starts, don’t neglect those social media accounts!
 Post pictures of the tourney on those accounts (make sure you get permission from those being photographed) so that everyone who missed the event can see how much fun it was and make plans to come next time—or even better—help you plan the next one!

-Get Everybody in the Game!!!
+Get Everybody into the Game!!!